Piedmont Office Realty Trust, Inc to Report First Quarter 2023 Financial Results

-/EIN News/ -- Atlanta, April 14, 2023 (GLOBE NEWSWIRE) -- Piedmont Office Realty Trust (NYSE: PDM) announced today that the Company will release its first quarter financial results on Monday, May 1, 2023, after the close of trading on the New York Stock Exchange.
+Atlanta, April 14, 2023 (GLOBE NEWSWIRE) -- Piedmont Office Realty Trust PDM announced today that the Company will release its first quarter financial results on Monday, May 1, 2023, after the close of trading on the New York Stock Exchange.
 A conference call is scheduled for Tuesday, May 2, 2023, at 9:00 a.m.
-Eastern time and will be broadcast live in listen-only mode on the company’s investor relations website at investor.piedmontreit.com.
-During the conference call, the Company’s management team will review first quarter performance, discuss recent events, and conduct a question-and-answer period.
+Eastern time and will be broadcast live in listen-only mode on the company's investor relations website at investor.piedmontreit.com.
+During the conference call, the Company's management team will review first quarter performance, discuss recent events, and conduct a question-and-answer period.

 To Listen to the Webcast: